 The square boasts a central fountain and several green areas, making this a great place to sit and watch the world go by.
 And don’t miss the official ceremony of the changing of the guards, which occurs every Sunday at 11 am.

-Book an appointment with us today and we’ll help uncover your perfect Athens break, or browse our full selection of European holidays now.
+with us today and we’ll help uncover your perfect Athens break, or browse our full selection of European holidays now.

 Written by Richard King